 - In the Feed Source, you can do one of the following:

-- Upload the file: After you will connect variations to the variation feed, they will update every time you replace the file.
+- Upload the file: After you connect variations to the variation feed, they update every time you replace the file.

 - Paste the URL that hosts the file: Whenever the file changes – the variations will change.